-Colorectal cancer is cancer that starts in the colon or the rectum.
-These cancers can also be referred to separately as colon cancer or rectal cancer, depending on where they start.
-Colon cancer and rectal cancer have many features in common.
-They are discussed together in this document except for the section about treatment, where they are discussed separately.
+Colorectal cancer is a cancer that starts in the colon or the rectum.
+These cancers can also be named colon cancer or rectal cancer, depending on where they start.
+Colon cancer and rectal cancer are often grouped together because they have many features in common.

-The waste matter that is left after going through the colon is called feces or stool.
-It goes into the rectum, the final 6 inches of the digestive system, where it is stored until it passes out of the body through the anus.
+The waste matter that is left after going through the colon goes into the rectum, the final 6 inches of the digestive system, where it is stored until it passes out of the body through the anus.

 Types of cancer in the colon and rectum

-Adenocarcinomas: More than 95% of colorectal cancers are a type of cancer known as adenocarcinomas.
+Adenocarcinomas make up more than 95% of colorectal cancers.
 These cancers start in cells that form glands that make mucus to lubricate the inside of the colon and rectum.
-When doctors talk about colorectal cancer, this is almost always what they are referring to.
+When doctors talk about colorectal cancer, they are almost always talking about this type.

-Other, less common types of tumors may also start in the colon and rectum.
+Other, less common types of tumors can also start in the colon and rectum.
 These include:

-Carcinoid tumors: These tumors start from specialized hormone-producing cells in the intestine.
-They are discussed in our document, Gastrointestinal Carcinoid Tumors.
+Carcinoid tumors start from specialized hormone-making cells in the intestine.
+They are discussed in Gastrointestinal Carcinoid Tumors.

-Gastrointestinal stromal tumors (GISTs): These tumors start from specialized cells in the wall of the colon called the interstitial cells of Cajal.
-Some are benign (non-cancerous); others are malignant (cancerous).
-These tumors can be found anywhere in the digestive tract, but they are unusual in the colon.
-They are discussed in our document, Gastrointestinal Stromal Tumors (GIST).
+Gastrointestinal stromal tumors (GISTs) start from specialized cells in the wall of the colon called the interstitial cells of Cajal.
+Some are non-cancerous (benign).
+These tumors can be found anywhere in the digestive tract, but it is unusual to find them in the colon.
+They are discussed in Gastrointestinal Stromal Tumor (GIST).

-Lymphomas: These are cancers of immune system cells that typically start in lymph nodes, but they may also start in the colon, rectum, or other organs.
-Information on lymphomas of the digestive system is included in our document, Non-Hodgkin Lymphoma.
+Lymphomas are cancers of immune system cells that typically start in lymph nodes, but they can also start in the colon, rectum, or other organs.
+Information on lymphomas of the digestive system is included in Non-Hodgkin Lymphoma.

-Sarcomas: These tumors can start in blood vessels as well as in muscle and connective tissue in the wall of the colon and rectum.
+Sarcomas can start in blood vessels, muscle layers, or other connective tissues in the wall of the colon and rectum.
 Sarcomas of the colon or rectum are rare.
-They are discussed in our document, Sarcoma - Adult Soft Tissue Cancer.
+They are discussed in Sarcoma - Adult Soft Tissue Cancer.